invertase/globe/templates/globe_rest_api_dartfrog/TEMPLATE.md

 This package comes with

-- Authentication
+- JWT Authentication
 - Custom Entry point
 - Logger
 - CORS
 - Dynamic route handle
 - Wildcard route handle
 - Serializable
+- Session Manager
+- In-Memory database
+- Adapters
-- Blog ready endpoint
+- Middlewares
 - And more

 ### How to use